astrotars/stream-flutter-encrypted-chat/README.md

 }
 ```

-The `backend` variable is a singleton service that knows how to coordinate with the backend api.
-The login method performs three steps to get all necessary credentials.
-First it authenticates against the api to get an auth token.
+The `backend` variable is a singleton service that knows how to coordinate with the backend API.
+The login method performs three steps to get all the necessary credentials.
+First, it authenticates against the API to get an auth token.
 Using the auth token, it asks for a Stream frontend token and Virgil frontend token.
 These frontend tokens allow our Flutter application to communicate directly with Stream and Virgil without going through our backend.

 Last let's look at how we initialize Virgil via `virgil.init`: